Meet the EBP voices featured in this issue.

 Ann Pace and Wise Ancestors Media Relations Director Lizzy Baum taking a break from the Society of Ethnobiology Annual Conference at Lake Tahoe, Nevada.

-With formal experience in cellular and molecular pharmacology and pharmacogenomics applied to human health, Ann shifted her energies to organizational leadership and capacity building that included helping build the UC Santa Cruz Genomics Institute and the creation of the first working draft of the human genome.
-Motivated by the current accelerating loss of biodiversity and need for novel approaches to address the growing crisis, she turned her attention to co-founding Wise Ancestors where she serves as executive director.
+Ann Pace: With formal experience in cellular and molecular pharmacology and pharmacogenomics applied to human health, Ann shifted her energies to organizational leadership and capacity building, including helping build the UC Santa Cruz Genomics Institute and the creation of the first working draft of the human genome.
+Motivated by the accelerating loss of biodiversity and the need for novel approaches to address the growing crisis, she turned her attention to co-founding Wise Ancestors, where she serves as executive director.

 Rob Waterhouse, based in Lausanne, Switzerland — the Olympic Capital and home of the International Olympic Committee.